Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 - Illinois' national championship odds (+4000) place it just 16th-best in the country, but according to computer rankings, it is 11th-best.

-- The Fighting Illini have had the -biggest change in terms of their national championship odds, improving from +6000 at the start of the season to +4000.
+- In terms of their national championship odds, the Fighting Illini have experienced the -biggest change this season, improving from +6000 at the beginning to +4000.

-- Illinois' chances of winning the national championship, based on its odds, are 2.4%.

 Check out all the futures bets available at BetMGM!